 3 sprigs fresh parsley

-2. Pass soup through a food mill into a large pot; or remove and discard thyme and parsley, purée soup in a blender, and pass soup through a sieve back into pot.
+Pass soup through a food mill into a large pot; or remove and discard thyme and parsley, puree soup in a blender, and pass soup through a sieve back into pot.

-3. Whisk in crème fraîche and season to taste with salt and pepper.
+Whisk in creme fraiche and season to taste with salt and pepper.